 - Regional Goals and Objectives Update

 - AWP Timeline

 - Allocation of Resources (staff, salary, percent time charged, and percent overhead/administrative charges)

 - Annual Assessment Results

 - Quarterly Progress Report

 - RTC Agenda, Meeting Minutes, Bylaws and Committee Activities Plan

 - Projected Training List

 - Public Involvement Plan

 - Socioeconomic Profiles

-- Socioeconomic Studies (as needed)
+- Socioeconomic Studies (upon request)

 - List of Resources

 - Materials for Special Studies (as needed)

 - List of Rail Freight Loading/Unloading Locations

 - Regional data collected and/or analyzed (as needed)

 - Provide the following major updates this fiscal year:

-- Direct Public Involvement on the LRSTP Initial Public Outreach Surveys to include distributing and collecting survey results.

-PERSONNEL \$1,150,000

-OUTSOURCED
+- Bike Ped Plan updates

+- Truck Parking inventory

-PERSONNEL \$850,000
+PERSONNEL \$2,250,000

-OTHER \$200,000
+OTHER \$60,000

-TOTAL \$2,200,000
+TOTAL \$2,310,000

-• \$850,000 to outsource for the Long Range State Transportation Plan and other studies and assistance related to the Statewide Planning SPR Work Program All studies will be submitted for eligibility review prior to funding.
+• \$0 to outsource for studies and assistance related to the Statewide Planning SPR Work Program All studies will be submitted for eligibility review prior to funding.

-- \$40,000 for Economic Model License
+- \$45,000 for Economic Model License

-- \$150,000 Public Outreach efforts
+- \$10,000 Public Outreach efforts

-- \$10,000 Operational Costs for items such as travel, mileage, equipment and other costs directly associated with the completion and/or implementation of this work chapter.
+- \$5,000 Operational Costs for items such as travel, mileage, equipment, and other costs directly associated with the completion and/or implementation of this work chapter.